sdeery14/SkiResortDatabase/README.md

    - Access different views like `v_manager`, `v_attendant`, and `v_lift` for operational insights.

 ## Project Structure
-- `ski_resort_external_updown.sql`: Contains SQL scripts for setting up the external side of the database database.
+- `ski-resort-external-updown.sql`: Contains SQL scripts for setting up the external side of the database database.
-- `ski_resort_internal_updown.sql`: Contains SQL scripts for setting up the internal side of the database.
+- `ski-resort-internal-updown.sql`: Contains SQL scripts for setting up the internal side of the database.
-- `ski_resort_Griffins_implementations.sql`: Contains SQL scripts to simulate a family visit.
+- `ski-resort-test-griffins.sql`: Contains SQL scripts to simulate a family visit.
-- `final_project.docx`: Documentation including data models and project report.
+- `ski-resort-database-report.docx`: Documentation including data models and project report.

 ## Contributing
 We welcome contributions to improve the Ski Resort Management System.
 Please follow these steps: